 The cornea is a portion of your eye.
 It's susceptible to a variety of conditions ranging from dry eye to dystrophies.
 These issues may cause pain and discomfort as well as interfere with your ability to see clearly.
-At Thyroid Eyes, serving Bellaire, TX and the surrounding region, we offer solutions to correct these problems.
+At Thyroid Eyes, serving Houston, TX and the surrounding region, we offer solutions to correct these problems.

 About the Cornea

 Your cornea is the transparent layer forming the front of the eye.
 This part of your eye has five different layers, each serving a unique purpose.
 The cornea consists of cells, proteins, and fluids that keep your eyes free of germs and debris.
 Not only does it protect your lens and iris, but it also has an impact on your vision.
 It's responsible for between 65 to 70 percent of the focusing power your eye has.
 It doesn't have any blood vessels, so it relies on tears and the aqueous humor to provide it with nourishment.

 Call (713) 478-9123 today.

 Usually, a minor injury or scratch to your cornea will heal on its own.
 However, deeper injuries may cause you to have scarring.
 You might notice a haze on your cornea.
 An injury may also cause pain, headaches, nausea, fatigue, sensitivity to light, reduced vision, blurry vision, redness, or inflammation.

 A fungus, bacteria, or parasite could cause keratitis, which is when your cornea becomes inflamed.
 It could also occur from an injury or keeping your contacts in for a prolonged amount of time.